sachinskumar05/MatchingEngine/README.md

 Here's why I implemented this solution:
 * Being engaged and Focused on creating something amazing.
-  A project that solves a small problem cna be extended for all
+  A project that solves a small problem can be extended for all
 * Re-Usability.
 It makes no sense to do same tasks over and over like creating a project from scratch
 * Following DRY principles to the rest of my life :smile: